Purāna and Nava Kamma – Sequence of Kamma Generation

 • Kāma dhātuṁ, bhikkhave, paṭicca uppajjati kāma saññā, kāma saññaṁ paṭicca uppajjati kāma saṅkappokāma saṅkappaṁ paṭicca uppajjati kāmacchando, kāmacchandaṁ paṭicca uppajjati kāma pariḷāho, kāma pariḷāhaṁ paṭicca uppajjati kāma pariyesanā.”
 OR “Attachment to kāma dhātu leads to kāma saññā, attachment to kāma saññā leads to kāma saṅkappa, attachment to kāma saṅkappa leads to kāmacchanda..and so on to kāma pariyesanā.

-11. In the post “Contamination of a Human Mind – Detailed Analysis,” we discussed the following verse in the “Saññānānatta Sutta (SN 14.7),” which discusses the six types of sensory inputs available in the kāma loka.
+11. In the post “Contamination of a Human Mind – Detailed Analysis,” we discussed the following verse in the “Saññānānatta Sutta (SN 14.7),” which examines the six types of sensory inputs available in the kāma loka.
 Thus, it expended the general statement in the above verse:

 “Rūpa dhātuṁ, bhikkhave, paṭicca uppajjati rūpa saññā, rūpa saññaṁ paṭicca uppajjati rūpa saṅkappo, rūpa saṅkappaṁ paṭicca uppajjati rūpacchando, rūpacchandaṁ paṭicca uppajjati rūpa pariḷāho, rūpa pariḷāhaṁ paṭicca uppajjati rūpa pariyesanā” OR “Rūpa dhātu gives rise to the perception of that sight (rūpa saññā.)
 That perception (if mind-attaching) gives rise to thoughts about it (rūpa saṅkappa.)
 Thoughts give rise to the desire for such sights (rūpacchanda.)
 The desire for sights gives rise to the passion for sights (rūpa pariḷāha.)
 The passion for sights gives rise to pursuing/investigating sights (rūpa pariyesanā.)
 In the last one, “pariyesanā” means “investigations;” when one becomes interested in something, one investigates how to use it optimally.